ceroberoz/id-jobs/README.md

 - 📊 Improved accuracy: Our data is more reliable than ever
 - 👩‍💻 Beginner-friendly: Perfect for those starting their coding journey

+## Important Note ⚠️

+Some spiders might not be working due to recent changes in the source websites.
+As a result, some data might not be showing up on the Google Sheet.
+We're working on repairing these issues as quickly as possible.
+Thanks for your patience and understanding!

 ## Who is id-jobs for? 👥

 - Job seekers looking for roles that match their skills, location, and salary expectations